The Le Mans Replica

 trim.
 These were definitely small 'r' replicas."

-C & G are reported to have made about 6 - 9 chassis, bodies or
+C & G are reported to have made between 6 - 9 chassis, bodies or

 complete "replicas" in the 70's: